apache/druid/docs/querying/segmentmetadataquery.md

 * `cardinality` is the number of unique values present in string columns.
 It is null for other column types.

-This value is computed by examining the size of string column dictionaries.
+Druid examines the size of string column dictionaries to compute the cardinality value.
 There is one dictionary per column per segment.
 If `merge` is off (false), this reports the cardinality of each column of each segment individually.
 If `merge` is on (true), this reports the highest cardinality encountered for a particular column across all relevant segments.